rladmstn1714/BenchHub/evaluation/README.md

 * `skill`: Task type (`'knowledge'`, `'reasoning'`, `'value/alignment'`)
 * `target`: Target type (`'general'` or `'local'`)
 * `save`: Optional filename to save the filtered DataFrame
+* `sampling`: Boolean.
+If `True`, samples uniformly using the query embedding; if `False`, returns all dataset entries that fit the above category type.

 ---